The Operations Runtime for IT systems.

 Incidents

-When sensors and pulse detect drift, deviation, or failure, Panaptico raises an incident.
-Because it lives in the same system, that incident arrives with full context — what changed, what depends on it, who owns it — and flows straight into work-items for remediation.
-A closed loop from detection to fix to verification.
+When sensors catch drift, deviation, or failure, the incident arrives with full context — what changed, what depends on it, who owns it — and flows straight into work items for remediation.
+Detection to fix to verification, one closed loop.

 What runs on Panaptico